-- The delivery of a comprehensive, adequate and representative National Reserve System. - High-level and cross-border threats, such as biosecurity or feral animals. - The consideration of pressures and risks through forecasting and scenarios, for example how climate change scenarios should be used to support planning and decisions.
+- the delivery of a comprehensive, adequate and representative National Reserve System - high-level and cross-border threats, such as biosecurity or feral animals - the consideration of pressures and risks through forecasting and scenarios-for example how climate change scenarios should be used to support planning and decisions.

-Table 1 provides a summary of the proposed adaptive planning tools.
+Table 2 provides a summary of the proposed adaptive planning tools.

-Table 1 Proposed adaptive planning tools
+Table 2 Proposed adaptive planning tools

-Adaptive planning tool Leadership, collaboration and approval Scope Intent Spatial coverage Regional Recovery Plans Led by Commonwealth, approved by Commonwealth Listed threatened species and ccological communities Coordinated threat management, consideration of cumulative impacts Support prioritisation of Commonwealth action Priority regions in the first instance Bioregional Plans Collaborative process led by jurisdictions or jointly between jurisdictions and the Commonwealth.
-Approved or accredited by the Commonwealth Biodiversity, economic, cultural and social values Consistent with the National Environmental Standards and regional recovery plans Set clear rules to manage competing land uses Priority regions in the first instance, or where proposed by a jurisdiction for accreditation Strategic Assessments Led by proponents and approved by the Commonwealth Biodiversity, economic, cultural and social values Consistent with the National Environmental Standards and regional recovery plans Provide a single approval for a broad range of actions Where instigated by proponent Strategic National plans Led by Commonwealth, approved by Commonwealth Nationally pervasive issues such as high-level and cross-border threats Provide a national framework to guide a national response, direct research and support prioritisation Enable shared goals and implementation across jurisdictions Not spatially focused
+Adaptive planning tool Leadership, collaboration and approval Scope Intent Spatial coverage Regional recovery plans Led by Commonwealth, approved by Commonwealth Listed threatened species and ecological communities Coordinated threat management, consideration of cumulative impacts Support prioritisation of Commonwealth action Priority regions in the first instance Bioregional plans Collaborative process led by jurisdictions or jointly between jurisdictions and the Commonwealth.
+Approved or accredited by the Commonwealth Biodiversity, economic, cultural and social values Consistent with the National Environmental Standards and regional recovery plans Set clear rules to manage competing land uses Priority regions in the first instance, or where proposed by a jurisdiction for accreditation Strategic assessments Led by proponents and approved by the Commonwealth Biodiversity, economic, cultural and social values Consistent with the National Environmental Standards and regional recovery plans Provide a single approval for a broad range of actions Where instigated by proponent Strategic national plans Led by Commonwealth, approved by Commonwealth Nationally pervasive issues such as high-level and cross- border threats Provide a national framework to guide a national response, direct research and support prioritisation Enable shared goals and implementation across jurisdictions Not spatially focused

-1.4.5 Clear outcomes, national standards and regional plans need to be underpinned by fundamental changes to the way the EPBC Act operates
+1.4.5 Clear outcomes, National Environmental Standards and regional plans need to be underpinned by fundamental changes to the way the EPBC Act operates